22 key points

 Replicating Human Reasoning

-XTRACTIS GENERATE uses fuzzy induction to discover intelligible cause and effect models, as human scientists, thanks to the Experimental Scientific Method.
+XTRACTIS REVEAL uses fuzzy induction to discover intelligible cause and effect models, as human scientists do thanks to the Experimental Scientific Method.

-XTRACTIS OPTIMIZE uses fuzzy abduction for its prescriptive analysis, discovering the most optimal solutions to validate a non-linear multi-objective request from induced or analytical models.
+XTRACTIS OPTIMIZE uses fuzzy abduction for its prescriptive analysis, discovering the most optimal solutions to meet a nonlinear multi-objective request, under flexible constraints, from induced or analytical models.

 Enabling Audit & Certification of AI Decision Systems